Do you like to practice?

 To be extraordinary, approach selling in the same way that Pistol Pete approached basketball – with passion.
 Please tell me how your sales team or you individually prepare to be the best!

-Bruce Riggs serves as the president and COO of Career Development Partners and president of The Sales Coaching Group™.
+Bruce Riggs serves as the Leadership Practice Leader for Career Development Partners and president of The Sales Coaching Group™.
 Bruce is a trained executive with 3 decades and 60,000 hours of real-world experience serving start-ups and Fortune 100 companies.
 He works with executive level (C-Suite) and emerging leaders.

 He has a diverse and highly successful background working with start-up, mid-size, and Fortune 100 companies.
 He brings a unique perspective to clients throughout the United States.
 He teaches leaders how to grow and thrive in environments in which people can operate at their best.